aditidaundkar0111-cmd/lost-and-found-website/README.md

 📧 Email Notifications
 Emails are sent only after admin confirms a match:

-❌ No email on report
+❌ No email on item report

-❌ No email on verification
+❌ No email on admin verification

 ✅ Email only after confirmation